Aritra8438/Chatty/README.md

 # Scope of Improvements

-1> Rich features like is user active?, last-seen, number of unread message can easily be added.
+- Rich features like is user active?, last-seen, number of unread message can easily be added.

-2> Images and voice message support can be added to enhance UX.
+- Images and voice message support can be added to enhance UX.

-3> Add features for setiings, set background color, blocking someone etc. etc
+- Add features for setiings, set background color, blocking someone etc.
+- Cookies can be used to get rid off frequent login.

 These improvements can be implemented with ease if needed .